wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

         Warning at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:350): unexpected error has occurred, but yours did!
         Error at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:352): The startCompetition() method (or methods called by it) should have handled the exception above.

-   .. group-tab:: C++

-      .. code-block:: text

-          TODO

       Reading the stack trace, you can see that the issue happened inside of the ``robotInit()`` function, on line 24, and the exception involved "Null Pointer".

       By going to line 24, you can see there is only one thing which could be null - ``armMotorCtrl``.
 Looking further up, you can see that the ``armMotorCtrl`` object is declared, but never instantiated.

       Alternatively, you can step through lines of code with the single step debugger, and stop when you hit line 24.
 Inspecting the ``armMotorCtrl`` object at that point would show that it is null.

+   .. group-tab:: C++

+      .. code-block:: text

+          TODO

+      More info coming soon!

 Fixing Null Object Issues
 """""""""""""""""""""""""